jnsebgosselin/gwhat/docs/gapfill_weather_data.rst

 *Meteo/Input* folder located in the *project folder* is automatically scanned for weather data files.
 The results are displayed in a list of weather stations, located under the label Fill data for weather station shown in Fig. 3.4.

 A summary of the number of days with missing data for each dataset is also produced and displayed in the tab Missing Data Overview of the display area, to the right.
-The icon with the circular arrows , located next to the list of stations, can be clicked to re-scan the Input folder for new weather data files to update the list of stations and the summary.
+The |refresh| icon can be
+clicked to re-scan the Input folder for new weather data files to update the list of stations and the summary.

 It is also possible to fill the gaps in weather datasets from files that were not produced with WHAT, provided that the data are formatted in the right format (see Appendix B).

-Mergin two weather data files
+Merging two weather data files
 -----------------------------------------------

 .. _merge_weather: